DataBrewery/databrewery.github.io/blog/content/star-browser-1-mappings.md

 }
 </pre>

-<p>If it is in different schema or any part of the reference contains a dot:</p>
+If it is in different schema or any part of the reference contains a dot:

 <pre class="prettyprint">
 "mappings": {